Shubenacadie Sam: History

 Nova Scotian Groundhog Day traditions arrived with German Foreign Protestant immigrants in the 1750s who settled around Lunenburg where the day was known as "Daks Day" (from the German dachs for badger) after the belief that badgers could predict the coming of spring on February 2.
 The Shubenacadie Sam tradition at the wildlife park began about 1987 and differs from most other famous groundhogs as he is not woken from hibernation for Groundhog Day.
 By 2018, four ground hogs had served as "Shubenacadie Sam" since the practice began in Nova Scotia, as groundhogs usually live 10-15 years in captivity.
 In 2021, a 7-year-old female groundhog, "Samantha", assumed the prediction duties.
 Park employees have served as the caretaker for Shubenacadie Sam and the park's groundhogs for over 20 years.
 They provide breakfast for the groundhog, usually yogurt and melon.
 Staff also read to the groundhog who has been designated an advocate for Family Literacy Day.
 Shubenacadie Sam inspired a children's book in 2022.
 Pages of the book are displayed around the park offering visitors a groundhog tour of the park.
 The ceremony was held virtually by web streaming during the COVID-19 pandemic in 2021 and 2022 but live gatherings resumed in 2023.
+The park cancelled the public event in 2026 due to blizzard conditions but announced Sam predicted an early spring.